A Guide to Serial Terminal Settings

 Baud Rate

+The baud rate is the rate at which symbols are transmitted over the serial line, measured in bits per second (bps).
 For a serial connection to work, both the transmitting and receiving devices must be set to the exact same baud rate.
 If they are mismatched, the receiver will misinterpret the timing of the bits, resulting in garbled, unreadable data.
+For a deeper dive, see our article: Demystifying Serial Settings.

 Common Baud Rates